cjgronlund/project-rome/project-rome-docs/includes/ios/app-register.md

 ## Register app with the cloud directory

 App registration is done through the **MCDRemoteSystemApplicationRegistration** class.
+Create an instance by using the **MCDRemoteSystemApplicationRegistrationBuilder** class, optionally adding in app service providers (**[MCDAppServiceProvider](../objectivec-api/hosting/MCDAppServiceProvider.md)**) and a URI launcher (**[MCDLaunchUriProvider](../objectivec-api/hosting/MCDLaunchUriProvider.md)**); these are only needed for certain scenarios and are not required at this step.

-The following code registers the app; you can put it directly below the platform initialization code.
+The following code from the sample app shows the registration of the app.
+Registration code should go directly below the platform initialization code.

 ```ObjectiveC
 - (void)initializePlatform